 This is the problem with thought stopping, and distraction in general.
 If you tell yourself not to think about dandelions, you'll probably be seeing plenty of them in your mind.
 The more you try to suppress a thought, the more it tends to return.
 Objects won't return when you dispose of them, but thoughts will.

-Since you can't simply "turn off" thoughts, progress with Generalized Anxiety Disorder (and with worry in general) comes when a person becomes more accepting of his thoughts - the good, the bad, and the unlikely - rather than opposing them.
+Since you can't simply "turn off" thoughts, progress with GAD (and with worry in general) comes when a person becomes more accepting of his thoughts - the good, the bad, and the unlikely - rather than opposing them.
 Effective treatment will help you change your relationship with your thoughts.
 It will help you respond to them as nothing more than symptoms of anxiety,rather than treating them as important signals about your future.
-One of the best ways to make this change is the use of worry periods.
+One of the best ways to make this change is the use of worry appointments.